livekit/livekit-recorder/README.md

 ## Config

-Whether running the standalone recorder or running in service mode, you'll need a yaml config file.
+Both the standalone recorder and recorder service take a yaml config file.
+If you will be using templates with your recording requests, `ws_url` is required, and to record by room name instead of token, `api_key` and
+`api_secret` are also required.
+When running in service mode, `redis` config is required (with the same db as your LiveKit server), as this is how it receives requests.

 All config options:

 ```yaml
 api_key: livekit server api key (required if using templates without supplying tokens)